Man-Bat: Infinite Crisis and beyond

 The Man-Bat is sighted in Alexander Luthor Jr.'s Secret Society of Super Villains during the events of the 2005–2006 storyline Infinite Crisis.

 In the aftermath of that storyline, both Kirk and Francine are shown to be alive in the 2006 "One Year Later" storyline.
-Talia al Ghul binds and gags Francine, and then threatens to poison her if Kirk does not give her the Man-Bat formula.
+Talia al Ghul binds and gags Francine, and then threatens to poison her if Kirk does not give her the Man-Bat Serum.
 After Langstrom gives her the formula, she releases Francine as promised.
 Talia utilizes the Man-Bat to turn some generic members of the League of Assassins into Man-Bat Commandos.

 In Gotham Underground, the Man-Bat is apprehended by the Suicide Squad.
 He is one of the villains seen in Salvation Run.
 Francine appears in Batman and the Outsiders, serving as the team's technical advisor, and her assistant Salah Miandad operates the "blank" OMAC drone known as ReMAC.
 In issue #10 of that series, Kirk appears, seemingly healthy and also aiding Francine.

 In the 2008 miniseries Final Crisis, the Man-Bat is turned into a Justifier and is shown attacking Switzerland's Checkmate Headquarters.
 During the 2009 "Battle for the Cowl" storyline, following Batman's apparent death, Kirk is haunted by nightmares of becoming the Man-Bat and killing his wife.
 When Francine disappears, he takes the serum and tries to follow her.
 After an altercation with the Outsiders, he returns to his human form and is captured by Doctor Phosphorus, who reveals that the serum is not necessary to trigger the change.
 Kirk discovers that Phosphorus has also captured Francine and becomes the Man-Bat to save her.

 During the 2009–2010 Blackest Night storyline, Francine tracks down Kirk (as the Man-Bat), having created a cure, and revealed that Kirk's next transformation would be permanent if he did not drink it.
 Kirk attempts to take the cure, but his Man-Bat persona will not let him.
 Just as Kirk is about to drink it, Francine is wounded in the crossfire of the battle between Black Lantern Solomon Grundy and Bizarro (the latter of whom is already at the scene, trying to prevent Kirk from taking the cure).
 Distraught at Francine's injuries, Kirk transforms into the Man-Bat, seemingly permanently.
 In Batgirl (vol. 3) #10-11, the Man-Bat is seen under the control of the Calculator as a techno-zombie.
 In the "Collision" storyline of Red Robin, following Red Robin's actions against Ra's al Ghul and the League of Assassins, the latter attempts to murder people related to the Bat-Family.
 The Man-Bat, following Red Robin's orders, protects Julie Madison, a former lover of Bruce Wayne, against Ra's al Ghul's assassins.